Professional Summary

 STA 503 - Introduction to R

-This is an introductory course in R programming.
+An introductory course in R programming.
 The major topics include setting up Rstudio, R data objects, data input/output, built-in and user-defined R functions, control statement and looping, basic R plot functions, commonly used R libraries, and R markdown.

 STA 502 - Introduction to Python for Statistics and Data Science

-In this course, students will learn to install Python and Jupyter Notebook, basic syntax, data input/output, control flows, data visualization and manipulation, along with basic descriptive statistics and statistical tests.
+In this course, students learned to install Python and Jupyter Notebook, basic syntax, data input/output, control flows, data visualization and manipulation, along with basic descriptive statistics and statistical tests.
 They will also learn how to use some common libraries such as NumPy, Pandas and Maplotlib.
 This course will focus more on using Python as a tool for Statistics and Data Science rather than the intricacies of using an object-oriented programming language.

 STA 490 - Capstone Course in Statistics